- What is the Dwyer Score?

 - Do you use this score in any way for MMA gambling?

 It began as a way for me to tell my friends how good an upcoming card was; ‘Fighter X is on a two-fight winning streak, but he’s in a tough fight against Fighter Y who has won four straight.’

-I posted this thread to Reddit MMA where it received positive feedback and eventually a couple of small MMA media websites as well as combats sport brand Everlast contacted me and asked if I’d write for them.
+I posted this thread to Reddit MMA where it received positive feedback and eventually a couple of smaller MMA media websites as well as combats sport brand Everlast contacted me and asked if I’d write for them.